ontiuk/iPressPT/README.txt

 - Lots of helpful stuff: helper functions, shortcodes, menus, extensions etc.

 Note: this was intended primarily a development version for personal & client e-commerce projects.
 It contains a very basic css structure.
-This can be readily replaced, all or in part, by structured framework such as Bootstrap.
+This can be readily replaced, all or in part, by structured framework such as Bootstrap or Tailwind.
 This is done through the iPress Child Theme.
-All styling & templating is transferred to the Child Theme.
+All styling & templating is delegated to the Child Theme.

 == Installation ==